Danlock/RecentMediaScraper/README.md

 # RecentMediaScraper
-Python based web scraper to grab recently released media titles (Movies for now) and list by rating.
+simple Django based web app to grab recently released media titles (Movies for now) and list by rating.